LemmySmackett/LemmySmackettCom/content/stories/general/lotr_baelduck.md

 "Sam!"

 "To hell with this, Mr. Frodo!"
 The horrified Harfoot shouted over his shoulder.
-"I'm going back to the shire!" Ω
+"I'm going back to the shire!" ■